Dr Lily Hamourtziadou

 - lily.hamourtziadou@bcu.ac.uk

-She is an active member of the Counter Terrorism Evidence Based Review Group, which is part of the Counter Terrorism Policing HQ, that devises policy and strategy, coordinates and evaluates national CT projects, facilitates the collaboration between academia and the building of a Prevent database, and works with the government and intelligence agencies.
+She is a member of the Counter Terrorism Evidence Based Review Group, which is part of the Counter Terrorism Policing HQ, that devises policy and strategy, coordinates and evaluates national CT projects, facilitates the collaboration between academia and the building of a Prevent database, and works with the government and intelligence agencies.

 Areas of Expertise